 - provision for greater protection from ‘improper questioning’ of witnesses who are children or persons with a cognitive impairment.
 An improper question is a question that is confusing or misleading, is phrased in inappropriate language, is annoying, harassing, intimidating, offensive, oppressive or unduly repetitive, whether because of its content, or the manner in which it is structured or sequenced, or the tone in which it is put, having regard to matters such as any relevant condition of the witness (including their age, cultural background, personality, education and level of understanding) and any cognitive impairment that the witness is, or appears to be, subject to.
 Such questions must be disallowed by the court or the complainant must be told that they do not have to answer the question;

 - creation of a presumption in favour of pre-recording the evidence of a child or a person with a cognitive impairment who is a complainant in a sexual offence case.
-The section requires that such evidence be recorded at a special The time and place at which a court or tribunal hears the parties argue their case and makes a decision. within 21 days of the accused being committed to stand trial.
+The section requires that such evidence be recorded at a special hearing within 21 days of the accused being committed to stand trial.
 This time-limit may be extended by the court in limited circumstances.
 The accused and their legal representative must be present in the courtroom at the special hearing.
-Evidence recorded at the special hearing must be video recorded and presented to the court and the A panel of people selected from the general public to decide whether an accused in a criminal case is guilty or not guilty, or to decide questions of fact and the amount to be awarded as damages in civil cases. in the form of that recording.
+Evidence recorded at the special hearing must be video recorded and presented to the court and the jury in the form of that recording.
 The court may direct that the complainant give direct testimony before the jury where the prosecution makes an application for this to occur and where the court is satisfied that the complainant is aware of their right to utilise the special procedure and wishes (and is able) to, give direct testimony;

 - provision governing the use of the pre-recorded evidence.
 Evidence is to be treated as if it were given through direct testimony and that it may be admitted in subsequent proceedings such as a retrial, appeal or in proceedings for other charges arising out of the same circumstances.
-The section provides that all or any part of the recorded evidence may be ruled Something that is not allowed as evidence in a court hearing.
-For example, the fact that someone has been convicted of theft in the past is inadmissible to show that they stole something this time. and that, in such instance, the court may order that the recorded evidence be edited accordingly;
+The section provides that all or any part of the recorded evidence may be ruled inadmissible and that, in such instance, the court may order that the recorded evidence be edited accordingly;

 - provision that the complainant will not have to attend the trial unless required to do so by the court for the purposes of giving further evidence.
 Any such requirement is limited to circumstances where the accused is seeking leave on the basis of a matter of which they could not reasonably have been aware at the time the evidence was recorded, or where the giving of further evidence by the complainant is in the interests of justice.